JohnnySusp/LegalFedLLM/README.md

 3. a deterministic source-specific importer for the pinned 2012 Greek Law Digest thesis copy, producing canonical LegalFedLLM Q&A records for the selected printed-page range; and
-4. a versioned `safetensors` Knowledge Artifact contract with deterministic serialization, atomic file writing, bounded loading and strict structural and numerical validation.
+4. a scalable Knowledge Package implementation in which signed canonical JSON metadata binds an exact `safetensors` artifact that is streamed, validated, stored and exchanged in both directions during a complete mock round.

 The default execution path remains mock-first.
 No model download, GPU, Ollama installation, FATE-Flow deployment, or live public server is required to test the